es42289/SEG_ADMIN/README.md

 The uploads API uses the private S3 bucket `seg-user-document-uploads` in the `us-east-2` region.
 Grant the configured AWS IAM principal permission to `s3:*` actions on that bucket (put, head, get, delete) so that presigned URLs work.
+The Django view automatically ensures the bucket's CORS rules allow requests from the active site origin, so the IAM principal must also be able to call `s3:GetBucketCORS` and `s3:PutBucketCORS`.

 SQL used:
 ```sql